soobinrho/soobinrho/README.md

-> A college student
-> from South Korea
+> A college student from South Korea
-> studying in South Dakota, majoring in
+> studying at Augustana University, South Dakota, majoring in
 > [***P***]hilosophy, mat[***h***], and
 > [***D***]ata science -- or PhD as
 > I like to call it 😎